gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 ### <a id="configuring-the-embedded-memcached-server"></a>Configuring the Embedded Memcached Server (Gemcached)

-[vmware-gemfire-short-name] also implements the Memcached protocol with the ability to service Memcached clients.
-That is, Memcached clients can connect to a [vmware-gemfire-short-name] cluster and perform Memcached operations as if the [vmware-gemfire-short-name] servers in the cluster were actual Memcached servers.
+GemFire also implements the Memcached protocol with the ability to service Memcached clients.
+That is, Memcached clients can connect to a GemFire cluster and perform Memcached operations as if the GemFire servers in the cluster were actual Memcached servers.

 To enable the embedded Memcached service, add the